robotics-masters/robohatmm1-docs/docs/example/donkeycar/robot_sbc/setup_jetson_nano_cn.md

 source ~/.bashrc
 ```

-## Step 4: Install OpenCV
+## 步骤 4: Install OpenCV

 To install Open CV on the Jetson Nano, you need to build it from source.
 Building OpenCV from source is going to take some time, so buckle up.
 If you get stuck, [here](https://www.pyimagesearch.com/2018/08/15/how-to-install-opencv-4-on-ubuntu/) is another great resource which will help you compile OpenCV.

 > Note: In some cases Python OpenCV may already be installed in your disc image.
 If the file exists, you can optionally copy it to your environment rather than build from source.
 Nvidia has said they will drop support for this, so longer term we will probably be building it.
 If this works:
 >
 > ```
 > mkdir ~/mycar
 > cp /usr/lib/python3.6/dist-packages/cv2.cpython-36m-aarch64-linux-gnu.so ~/mycar/
 > cd ~/mycar
 > python -c "import cv2"
 > ```